-- · SK Inc. has developed a plan to improve prevention of hazards according to industrial safety risk assessment and established and implemented measures to prevent recurrences. - · A job stress test is performed based on employee surveys and expert opinions to prevent potential health risks for employees.
+- SK Inc. initially acquired the ISO 45001 international standard in 2021 and passed the surveillance audit in 2022. - SK Inc. has developed a plan to improve prevention of hazards according to industrial safety risk assessment and established and implemented measures to prevent recurrences. - A job stress test is performed based on employee surveys and expert opinions to prevent potential health risks for employees.

-- The Safety and Health Promotion Team is formed by the decision of the Board of Directors to strengthen the safety/health organization and appoint the Chief Safety and Health Officer to manage safety and health affairs and to assign safety/health professionals. - · The Industrial Safety and Health Committee meets every quarter under the safety and health management system to review issues related to the safety and health management systems.
+- The Safety and Health Promotion Team is formed by the decision of the Board of Directors to strengthen the safety/health organization and appoint the Chief Safety and Health Officer to manage safety and health affairs and to assign safety/health professionals. - The Industrial Safety and Health Committee meets every quarter under the safety and health management system to review issues related to the safety and health management systems.
 Safety and health performance is reflected in the ESG KPIs of all employees, including the CEO and responsible personnel/centers, with respect to compensation.